vilaphongdouangmala/angular-builder-io/MODEL-INSTRUCTIONS.md

 * **DRY (Don't Repeat Yourself)**: Promote and demonstrate solutions that minimize code duplication through abstraction and reusable components.
 * **Refactoring-Friendly**:
     - Must reuse shared components in projects if available.
+If it does not exist, consider if the component should be refactor or created as a shared component.
     - Write code that is easy to understand, modify, and extend.
 Suggest refactoring opportunities or design patterns that support future changes.
-    - If a new page is added, try to seek in code context, such as tabs or sidebar first and apply that page to the corresponding tab if needed.
+    - If a new page is added, try to seek the existing components in code context, for example, searching for tabs or sidebar first and apply that page to the corresponding tab if needed.
 * **Modularity**: Break down complex features into smaller, manageable, and independent modules or components.
 * **Readability**: Write clear and concise code.
 * **Strict Typing (TypeScript)**: Always use strict type checking and prefer type inference.
 Avoid `any` type; use `unknown` when types are uncertain.
+* **UI/Logic Cohesion**: When adjusting the user interface, you must consider the existing logic.
+Do not break the functional bindings or logic associated with the components.
+Ensure all changes to the UI maintain the original behavior and data flow.

 ---